prashant-ramcharan/courgette-jvm/README.md

     * _reportportal: Allows the test results to be published to [Report Portal](https://reportportal.io/) at the end of the test run._
     * _extentreports: Creates an interactive report based on the [Extent Framework](http://extentreports.com/)_

+* **environmentInfo** : Additional environment information that is displayed in the Courgette html report.
+    * _Each grouping must be separated by a `;` character and adhere to the following format:  `key1=value1; key2=value2`._

 * **cucumberOptions** : The standard cucumber options for specifying feature paths, glue, tags etc..
     * The `publish` cucumber option (_supported from version 5.1.0_) will publish a single cucumber report after parallel execution.
-The published report link will be displayed in the console and saved to `${reportTargetDir}/cucumber-report-link.txt`
+        * The published report link will be displayed in the console and saved to `${reportTargetDir}/cucumber-report-link.txt`.
+        * The published report link is also referenced in the Courgette html report.

 ### Additional